Answer: The work required to perform a kitchen hood replacement is determined by existing conditions and the new kitchen

-The basic kitchen hood has a wiring compartment where the electrical connections are made.
-Usually one screw is all that is holding the cover to the wiring compartment in place.
+The basic kitchen hood has a wiring compartment where electrical connections are made.
+Usually, one screw is all that is holding the cover to the wiring compartment in place.

 If the Romex connector is a plastic-type, use diagonal pliers to cut it away in pieces.
 Do not cut the wires.

 The original hood installer had to relocate the Romex cable to the other side where the power feed was located on the old hood.
 This is not unusual to find.
 There is no standardization of the wiring of kitchen hoods.

 I always tape the bare ends of wires that I am working on using electrical tape.
-Even though the circuit breaker is off, there still could be current flowing on the white neutral conductor.
-I could also use wire connectors, however the taped ends lets me pull the wires through the cable connector and knockout opening.
+Even though the circuit breaker is off, current could still be flowing on the white neutral conductor.
+I could also use wire connectors.
+However, the taped ends let me pull the wires through the cable connector and knockout opening.

 A hole should have been drilled in the wall stud for this cable to go through instead of going on the surface of the stud.

 I did a rough coat of joint compound and mesh tape over the groove in the wall before putting the new hood up.